NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 | YouTube       | `YouTube`          | YouTube App                       |
 | ZDF Mediathek | `ZDF mediathek`    | German public TV broadcasting app |

 To discover all installed apps names, you can enable the DEBUG log output from the binding to see a list.
+**NOTE**: This only works on some TV models.